AlbertoIzq/Concert_MVC/README.md

 ASP .NET Core MVC project to create a live music on-demand website to book a concert by selecting the setlist and adding different services, like an e-commerce website.

+Check "Screenshots" folder to see how the website looks like and which functionality it has implemented.

 _TECHNOLOGIES USED_

 - ASP .NET Core MVC: Web application development framework based on the MVC architecture